 InfoEd Research Funding

-At InfoEd’s website, Pepperdine faculty members may either perform simple searches or create personal profiles based on their area of study and research interests.
+At InfoEd’s website, Pepperdine faculty members may either perform simple searches or create personal profiles based on their areas of study and research interests.
 Once a personal profile has been created by a faculty member and validated by the Office of Research and Sponsored Programs (RSP), the faculty member will receive “Daily Smarts” emails when new, relevant funding opportunities are announced.
 Faculty who create profiles will be able to log-in to InfoEd and perform searches from off-site or from non-networked computers.

 The Office of Research and Sponsored Programs (RSP) will offer tutorial sessions as needed to assist faculty members who want to create a profile or learn how to navigate the website.
 To learn more and to set up a personalized profile, please contact RSP at ext.
 4819.